Housing and Residential Life

 Cleaning - If you transfer to a different rental unit, the vacated unit must be left in a clean and orderly condition.
 You will be assessed for individual cleaning and damage charges as applicable.

-agreement.
-Normally, a period of three days is allowed for a move without overlapping rent.
-Checkout of the original unit should take place no later than three days after the date rent begins in the new unit.
+Monthly Rate Charges - Monthly Rate charges in the new unit begins on the date stated in the apartment agreement.
+Normally, a period of three days is allowed for a move without overlapping monthly rate charges.
+Checkout of the original unit should take place no later than three days after the date monthly rate charges begin in the new unit.

 TV CABLE/SATELLITE SYSTEMS

 For information about television cable and satellite systems, please visit the Utility Services page.